ASU Summer Housing in Tempe (2026): Sublets, Short-Term Leases, and How to Save

 Is summer housing in Tempe cheaper than the academic year?

-For sublets, yes — usually 20%–35% cheaper than the same unit during fall or spring.
-For university housing and short-term furnished leases, summer pricing is similar or slightly higher month-over-month.
-Hotels are always priciest.
-The savings come from the sublet market specifically.
+For sublets, yes, usually 20% to 35% cheaper than the same unit during fall or spring.
+University housing and short-term furnished leases are similar or slightly higher month-over-month, and hotels are always priciest.
+The savings live in the sublet market specifically.

 Can I sublet to a non-ASU student?

 Most leases allow it, but you need written landlord approval before the subtenant moves in.
-Skipping that step puts you in violation of your lease and on the hook for damages.
+Skip that step and you're in violation of your lease and on the hook for damages.
 Get it in writing every time.

 Do I need a co-signer for a summer-only lease?

-For sublets and short-term leases, often no — the original lease holder already cleared underwriting.
-For ASU University Housing summer contracts, your existing housing application carries over.
-For extended stay hotels, no co-signer at all.
+For sublets and short-term leases, often no, since the original lease holder already cleared underwriting.
+ASU University Housing summer contracts carry over your existing application, and extended stay hotels need no co-signer at all.
 The lift is lighter than a fall lease almost everywhere.

 What about utilities during a Tempe summer?

 Tempe summers are brutal.
-Plan on $150–$220 a month in electric for a one-bedroom running AC at 78 degrees in June and July.
-Bundled-utility leases or sublets where utilities are included can save real money during these months.
+Plan on $150 to $220 a month in electric for a one-bedroom running AC at 78 degrees in June and July.
+Bundled-utility leases or sublets that include utilities save real money in these months.

 When is the absolute latest I can find a summer sublet?

 The first week of May is the practical cutoff.
-After that, the affordable, walkable inventory is gone, and what's left is either remote, weirdly expensive, or both.
-If you're searching in mid-May, focus on extended stay hotels or short-term leases — sublets are mostly off the board.
+After that, the affordable, walkable inventory is gone, and what's left is remote, oddly expensive, or both.
+Searching in mid-May?
+Focus on extended stay hotels or short-term leases.

 Joseph Abear